Quickstart: adding progress controls (Windows Store apps using C#/VB/C++ and XAML)

 To create an indeterminate progress bar

 This example creates an indeterminate progress bar.

 When you can't estimate how much work remains to finish a task and the task does block user interaction, use an indeterminate progress ring.
 An indeterminate progress ring shows an animate sequence of dots moving in a circle.

 This example creates an indeterminate progress ring.

 You learned how to create different types of progress controls.

-The next topic, the Guidelines and checklist for progress controls, goes into more detail about when and how to use the progress control.
+See Guidelines for progress controls for more detail about when and how to use progress controls.